 What will your samples tell you?
 Your samples are full of fascinating potential—discoveries waiting to be found.
 Sometimes though, that information gets left behind.
 Lost in the clutter of sequences.
 Caught up in the lines of data.
 It’s why we created CRISPRclean™.

-Now you can see exactly what you want, breaking through the clutter—and breaking through new ground.
+Now you can see exactly what you want, breaking through the clutter—and breaking new ground.

 How CRISPRclean works

-CRISPRclean mediated depletion fits easily into NGS workflows.
-CRISPRclean depletion uses prepared NGS library as input.
-CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs, and the complexes are mixed with the library DNA.
-After the targeted sequences are cut, they cannot be substrates for PCR amplification and subsequent sequencing.
-The refined library (non-targeted sequences) is size-selected using magnetic beads, and then amplified a small number of rounds.
-The output is an refined, sequence-ready NGS library.
-The entire CRISPRclean workflow can be completed in 4 hours - saving valuable time while producing clear, accurate results.
+CRISPRclean mediated depletion is integrated into a stranded total RNA sequencing library prep protocol.
+After the adapter ligation step, CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs, and the complexes are mixed with the library DNA.
+After the targeted sequences are cut, they are not included in subsequent sequencing.
+The refined library (non-targeted sequences) is size-selected using magnetic beads, and then amplified.
+The output is a refined, sequence-ready NGS library.
+The entire process can be completed in 4 hours - saving valuable time while producing clear, accurate results.

 - Highly programmable

 - Increased sensitivity

 - Simple automatable workflow